Tamata chaaru is a spicy, light, flavorful South Indian soup. It is a side dish for steamed rice.

 What is Chaaru?

 Chaaru is a tangy, spicy, South Indian thin soup.
 It is usually prepared with tamarind extract as the main ingredient with or without tomatoes.
 However, in tomato chaaru, tomatoes are the main ingredients and tamarind is optional, depending on how tart and tangy the tomatoes are.

 No Tamarind, No Rasam Powder Tamata Chaaru

-Today’s recipe is no tamarind, no rasam powder tamata chaaru.
-My aunt makes this version.
+Today’s tamata chaaru is my aunt's recipe.
 I do not remember the exact recipe but this is a recreation of her version of tamata chaaru.

 This is a no lentils chaaru, however, I was a little under the weather yesterday and made this chaaru to clear up my sinuses.
 To increase the nutritional value, I added some powdered toor dal to chaaru.
 Here is another version of tomato rasam with tamarind extract.
-Even this is no lentil but one can some powdered toor dal.
+Even this is no lentil but you can add some powdered toor dal for extra nutrition.

 - 2 medium to large or 250 grams Vine Ripe Tomatoes

 - 3 cups Water